frontendweekly/virga/src/posts/2020-05-15-does-netlify-build-plugin-improve-my-build-speed.md

 Your Hero's worst fears realized.{explanation}

-Before I actually write some JavaScript(I'm assuming that it is the language I can use to build Netlify Build Plugins), I need to find out about I can run Netlify Build Plugins locally.
+Before I actually write some JavaScript(I'm assuming that is the language I can use to build Netlify Build Plugins), I need to find out about I can run Netlify Build Plugins locally.

 Here are references I've found so far and I haven't read it all yet.